1973 NASCAR Winston Cup Series: Race recaps

-Winston Western 500 - Indycar and road racing star Mark Donohue drove an AMC Matador with a set of disc brakes - new for racing at the time - and led 138 laps en route to the win.
+Winston Western 500 - In only his fifth NASCAR Cup start, Indycar and road racing star Mark Donohue drove an AMC Matador with a set of disc brakes - new for racing at the time - and led 138 laps en route to the win.
 David Pearson won the pole but never led and fell out with clutch failure, while Richard Petty started fifth and led 39 laps before his engine failed while leading on Lap 95.
 Bobby Allison finished second driving a self-fielded Chevrolet following a surprise divorce from the Richard Howard team.
 Cale Yarborough, new driver for Howard's team with the cars renumbered to #11, fell out with transmission failure.